Apostrophes show possession and contractions. Don’t use them in descriptive phrases or to make nouns and shortened forms plural.

 - Put the report in its place. [‘its’ is a determiner]

 - It was my idea not yours! [‘my’ is a determiner, ‘yours’ is a possessive pronoun]

 Don’t use an apostrophe for Australian place names

 Don’t use an apostrophe for Australian place names involving possessives.

 - Mrs Macquaries Chair

-Noun phrases about time don’t need apostrophes because they’re descriptive, not possessive.
+Noun phrases about plural time periods don’t need apostrophes because they’re usually descriptive, not possessive.

 - 6 weeks time